 The scoping review was published.
-The results, which were presented to the working group in an online seminar, constitute a framework for activities in the next few years.
+The results, which were presented to the working group in a webinar, constitute a framework for activities in the next few years.
 A manuscript has been submitted for peer-reviewed publication.

 Clinical management of cholera